lllyasviel/MangaCraft/readme_en.md

 ![p13](https://raw.githubusercontent.com/style2paints/style2paints.github.io/master/imgs/p13.png)

-# 6. Optimizing and finishing
+# 6. Optimizing and finishing.

 When you complete your painting, the interface may similar to this: